-So, your video card does what it’s best at – creating optimal graphics, while the G-Sync monitor synchronizes the display data with the monitor’s refresh rate to offer exceptionally smooth display qualities at high screen refresh rate.
+So, your video card does what it’s best at – creating optimal graphics, while the G-Sync monitor synchronizes the display data with the monitor’s refresh rate to offer exceptionally smooth display qualities at a high screen refresh rate.
 This is the secret to high fps competitive gaming.

 As obvious, G-Sync is expensive while FreeSync is easier on the bank.
 But there is a middle ground.

 G-Sync monitors and G-Sync Compatible monitors are not the same.
-Where the former are from customized NVIDIA’s house, G-Sync Compatible Free-Sync displays are only labeled by NVIDIA as be compatible for providing smooth display experience with an NVIDIA GPU.
+Where the former are from customized NVIDIA’s house, G-Sync Compatible Free-Sync displays are only labeled by NVIDIA as being compatible for providing smooth display experience with an NVIDIA GPU.

 Related Read : Is Nvidia G-sync Worth It?